-It’s the excessive and ineffective overgeneralization of a happy, optimistic state across all situations.
-The process of toxic positivity results in the denial, minimization, and invalidation of the authentic human emotional experience.
+It’s the excessive and ineffective over-generalization of a happy, optimistic state across all situations.
+The process of toxic positivity results in the denial, and invalidation of the authentic human emotional experience.

-Just like anything done in excess, when positivity is used to cover up or silence the human experience, it becomes toxic.
+Just like anything done in excess, when positivity is used to cover up or suppress human emotions, it becomes toxic.
 By disallowing the existence of certain feelings, we fall into a state of denial and repressed emotions.

 The truth is, humans are faulty.
 We get jealous, angry, resentful, and greedy.
 By pretending that we’re positive vibes all day, we reject the validity of a genuine human experience.